meet-projects/Y1-Summer-Labs/6.2 Day 6, Afternoon, Calculator Project/README.md

 <img src="https://art.pixilart.com/2241c06cc44adc2.gif" align="right" width=300>

+## Motivation:
+- The purpose of this project is to combine and use all concepts we have learned in CS so far in Y1 Summer!
+- It is also your **first opportunity** to build an **application** using the **Input/Output** concept!

+## User Experience (UI)
+- User experience is as important as writing your code!
+    - Is your app enjoyable/intuitive/easy to use?
+    - Why should users choose your calculator over any other calculator application?
+    - What about your application that makes it extra useful/enjoyable and adds value to it?

+- To build a great application requires **empathy**... put yourself in the shoes of the user while building it!

 ## Objectives:
 1. The Basic 4:
     - Create a calculator that has at least the basic 4 symbols (Addition(+), Subtraction(-), Multiplication(*), and Division(/))